CristianoSword/CristianoSword/README.md

 ## Hi!
 I'm Cris 👋

-I'm software and game developer from Brazil.
+I'm Web and Game Developer from Brazil.

 I consider myself a generalist programmer working with different solutions and technologies over 10+ years of professional experience.
 My main interests are explore technical implementations of game engines, software architecture and develop interactive/graphical applications.